-Why it's Marvel-lous: This line - along with Barton's cheeky reply of "Depends on how hard you hit me" - adds a moment of playfulness to an otherwise dire conflict.
+Why it's Marvel-lous: 'Cause Falcon finds himself getting caught up in the discussion before stopping himself.
+A moment of playfulness to an otherwise dire conflict.
 In other words: classic Marvel movie one-liner.

 The setup: While enjoying some mildly drunken downtime between world-saving heroics, the Avengers all take turns trying to lift Thor's mystical hammer Mjolnir, which can only be budged by those it deems worthy.
 After the fellas fail to make any headway, they all turn to Romanoff (Scarlett Johansson) with an expectant look.

 Why it's Marvel-lous: While the guys all try (and fail) to show off how macho they are, Romanoff is happy to simply observe their shenanigans, totally secure and with nothing to prove.
 That self-confident coolness is a huge part of Black Widow's charm.